Date of call: 2004 (admitted to the New York bar 2001 and New Zealand bar 1997)

 Sole arbitrator in a dispute over the interpretation of a settlement agreement and shareholders’ agreement and forum selection clauses contained therein.

-Junior counsel to Rhodri Davies QC for a Dutch distributor in its claim against its Chinese manufacturer for breach and repudiation of a Supply Agreement.
+Junior counsel to Rhodri Davies QC for a Dutch distributor in its claim (with a counterclaim) against its Chinese manufacturer for breach and repudiation of a Supply Agreement.

 Sole counsel for a Dutch company on its $8 million claim against a Swiss company concerning carbon emissions trading.